 Mina jury (born Euphemia McCauldfield) was a habitual thief whose criminal career spanned more than four decades.
 Mina experienced both transportation to Australia and penal servitude in England during her lifetime.
 Though Mina’s criminal career began in her teens and lasted into at least her late middle age, there was a significant period of stability between the offence which sent her to Australia, and her later offences in England in which she married, had children, and led a law abiding life, before appearing at the Old Bailey.

 When she was transported in 1847, Mina had no previous offences.
-The Robbery for which she was transported remained her single criminal conviction for almost twenty years, until she arrived in England in the 1870s.
-After testifying against Arthur Orton, Mina began cohabiting with a Mr. Hopwood, another Australian witness from the Trial.
-The romance was short lived, but when the pair parted, the robbed the lodgings in which they had been staying.
+The robbery for which she was transported remained her single criminal conviction for almost twenty years, until she arrived in England in the 1870s.
+After testifying against Arthur Orton, Mina began cohabiting with a Mr. Hopwood, another Australian witness from the trial.
+The romance was short lived, but when the pair parted, they robbed the lodgings in which they had been staying.
 Mina departed for the north and was convicted of theft in Cheshire in 1874, and again in 1875.
 She had posed as ‘Madame Caradenza’ a gentlewoman on a painting tour before proceeding to steal furniture and other items from a lodging house.
 Mina served six months for her 1875 offence, and even escaped from Macclesfield gaol before arriving back at the Old Bailey in 1876.
 Back in London Mina was charged with theft from a dwelling house, and simple larceny.
 Mina had a particular technique of theft, that usually involved an elaborate deception, and the use of an alias and backstory relating to a false identity.
-She received seven years of Penal Servitude which she served at a convict prison.
-Each time Mina came out of prison, regardless of how long her sentence has been, she would reoffend either immediately, or within a few years.
+She received seven years of penal servitude which she served at a convict prison.
+Each time Mina came out of prison, regardless of the length of her sentence, she would reoffend either immediately, or within a few years.

 Mina’s early offences in Knutsford in 1874 and 1875 saw her spend six and three months respectively at a local prison in Cheshire.